The Social Media Policy for Tracey Dahl Counselling

 Thank you for taking the time to review our Social Media Policy.
 If you have questions or concerns about any of these policies and procedures or regarding our potential interactions on the Internet, please bring them to our attention so that we can discuss them in session.

-If you feel we have done something harmful or unethical and you do not feel comfortable discussing it with one of us at Canvas Counselling, you can always contact the BC Association of Clinical Counsellors or Canadian Counselling and Psychotherapy Association and they will review the complaint.
+If you feel we have done something harmful or unethical and you do not feel comfortable discussing it with me, you can always contact the BC Association of Clinical Counsellors or Canadian Counselling and Psychotherapy Association and they will review the complaint.

 BC Association of Clinical Counsellors